ericnlchen/splat-brush/README-server.md

+cloudflare proxy is active and bypass cache is turned ON

-set up nginx reverse proxy with the following and copy splatbrush.app.nginx into the actual nginx config:
+set up nginx reverse proxy with the following and copy splatbrush.app.nginx into the actual nginx config: nginx takes 443 HTTPS request, validates the SSL and redirects to local HTTP server on port 3000

     sudo apt install nginx
     sudo systemctl start nginx